Bumgarner pitches Giants past Athletics in Bay Bridge Series

 Athletics: LHP Sean Manaea struck out 10 over 5 2/3 innings for the victory with Triple-A Las Vegas in a win at Omaha earlier Tuesday.
 He allowed one run on four hits with two walks.
 Manaea, who also experienced some soreness in his right side during a June simulated game, is closer to returning for the first time since having shoulder surgery last September.
 “This is by far his best outing since he’s been on rehab and coming off the side thing it was good to see,” Melvin said.
 “I think he was in the 80s with his pitch count and we’ll probably discuss where we go next with that.
 Very encouraging outing for him.” … C Josh Phegley (bruised left thumb) was hit by a pitch in the upper part of his left shoulder while rehabbing Monday with Las Vegas and was set to rejoin the A’s to be examined.
 Melvin is hopeful it will only hinder him for a couple of days. … CF Ramon Laureano, on the injured list with a stress reaction in his right shin, is doing everything but running as he progresses in his rehab.

 Giants: 3B Pablo Sandoval is dealing with right elbow inflammation and loose bodies in the elbow and missed his third straight game.
 “He’s doing better today.
 He’s made progress.
-He’s able to hit,” manager Bruce Bochy said.
+He’s able to hit,” Bochy said.
 “Right-handed, after he hits it seems to bother him more.
 Throwing is where it’s flaring up on him.” … LF Alex Dickerson (right oblique strain) was designated hitter in a rehab appearance for Triple-A Sacramento on Tuesday and could be back with the Giants as soon as Wednesday, or early in the next series beginning Thursday at Arizona.
 “I’m not saying we’re going to activate him but we’ll at least evaluate him,” Bochy said.

 UP NEXT